Toronto Maple Leafs: Ottawa Senators

 The modern Ottawa Senators entered the NHL in 1992, but the rivalry between the two teams did not begin to emerge until the late 1990s.
 From 1992 to 1998, Ottawa and Toronto played in different conferences (Prince of Wales / Eastern and Clarence Campbell / Western respectively), which meant they rarely played each other.
 However, before the 1998–99 season, the conferences and divisions were realigned, with Toronto moved to the Eastern Conference's Northeast Division with Ottawa.
-From 2000 to 2004, the teams played four post-season series; the Leafs won all four playoff series.
-Due in part to the number of Leafs fans living in the Ottawa Valley, and in part to Ottawa's relative proximity to Toronto, Leafs–Senators games at the Canadian Tire Centre in Ottawa hold a more neutral audience.
+From 2000 to 2004, the teams played four postseason series; the Leafs won all four playoff series.
+Due in part to the number of Leafs fans living near or in Ottawa, and in part to Ottawa's relative proximity to Toronto, Maple Leafs–Senators games at the Canadian Tire Centre in Ottawa typically hold more Leafs fans rather than Sens fans.